Help & Technical Support

 For instructional support, please contact your instructor directly.
 Instructional support includes:

-For technical support, please contact our eLearning Support Team by emailing us at DisLrn@seattlecolleges.edu.
+For technical support, please contact the IT Helpdesk by emailing ITHelp@seattlecolleges.edu.
 Technical support includes:

-Remote Access to Computer Labs (https://itservices.seattlecolleges.edu/access-computer-labs-campus (Links to an external site.))
-Students can remotely log into computer labs from off-campus and use the software on these computers as if they were there in person.
+Remote Access to Computer Labs https://itservices.seattlecolleges.edu/access-computer-labs-campus Students can remotely log into computer labs from off-campus and use the software on these computers as if they were there in person.
 Available computer labs include specialty software computer labs and a subset of open lab/general use computers.

 Contact IT Help in any of these ways:

-Submit a question or problem to our Online Web Help Desk (Links to an external site.) form.
+Submit a question or problem to our Online Web Help Desk form.

 Email us: ITHelp@seattlecolleges.edu